 THE LITERATURE ALIVE PROJECT Be Theatre and The Tom Green County Library bring The Literature Alive Project to the community every spring.
 The Literature Alive Project brings classic literature to life through free public performances.
-Over 9,000 people have attended Literature Alive over the past 10 years and we've distributed 8,700 free books to early readers.
+Over 12,000 people have attended Literature Alive over the past 10 years and we've distributed 8,700 free books to early readers.
 After the show, every child leaves the library with a new book and inspiration from the magical show they've just experienced!

 Check out our highlight video from our Junie B Jones production!

 SHAKESPEARE ON THE CONCHO In June, Be Theatre and The Museum of Fine Arts came together to bring Shakespeare to San Angelo in a program fittingly called, "Shakespeare on the Concho."
 SOC founder and creator,Jon Mark Hogg, developed this program with SAMFA Executive Director Howard Taylor in efforts to expand the performance arts in the community.
 SOC is presented outdoors with simple sets and costumes in keeping with Shakespearean traditions as it was presented hundreds of years ago.
 This is also a free event with no admission cost.
 The 2014 production of Comedy of Errors was adapted in content and time by Mr. Hogg so that all ages could enjoy this hilarious piece of theatre!
 The 2014 performance of Comedy of Errors was so successful, The 2015 performance of Much Ado About Nothing was extended to 3 weekends.

 2019 Shakespeare on the Concho is A Midsummer Night's Dream, runs une 7,8,9, 14, 15 at 7pm at the Brooks and Bates Theatre at San Angelo PAC.